 Now we’re finally getting into the meat and potatoes of the training program.
 There are two things to consider when setting up your workouts;

-- 1.)
-Make sure the rest of your program is balanced.
+- Make sure the rest of your program is balanced.
 You don’t want to be doing a ton of biceps exercises right before working on your back work.
-That is the main focus for this part of your training so make sure to keep it a priority near the beginning of the workout so you’re as fresh as possible.
+This is the main focus for this part of your training, so make sure to keep it a priority near the beginning of the workout, so you’re as fresh as possible.

-- 2.)
-When working on building your pull-ups from 0 to multiple reps per set, we won’t even be doing pull-ups at the beginning.
-If you can’t do at least 2 with great form then we have other matters to attend to.
-Mainly, building up your back musculature with basic bodybuilding techniques.
-A bigger muscle has a higher strength ceiling than a smaller muscle so that will be the main focus for Phase 1.
+- When building your pull-ups from 0 to multiple reps per set, we won’t even be doing pull-ups at the beginning.
+If you can’t do at least 2 with great form, we have other matters to attend to.
+Mainly, build up your back musculature with basic bodybuilding techniques.
+Bigger muscles have higher strength ceilings than smaller muscles after all.

-For phase 1 we’re going to be focusing on 4 basic movements in a 4 day training week.
+For phase 1, we will be focusing on four basic movements in a four-day training week.

-There are other ways to set this up but here’s the way I would do it to gain as much muscle and strength as fast as possible.
+There are other ways to set this up, gain as much muscle and strength as fast as possible; this is what

-Those 4 movements will be 2 horizontal pulls and 2 vertical pulls spread out evenly throughout the week.
+Those four movements will be two horizontal pulls and two vertical pulls spread out evenly throughout the week.
 Let me explain what I mean.